Grid diagrams and Heegaard Floer invariants: Formal complex structures and surgery

 The homological degree of a generator in the Hom complex is $M(\tilde \y) - M(\x)$.
 However, we would like to think of the generators as being enhanced domains (up to the addition of periodic domains), so in order to be consistent with the formula for the index of domains we set

 and view the Hom complex as a cochain complex, with a differential $d$ that increases the grading.
-It has the structure of an $\Ring$-module, where multiplication by a variable $U_i$ increases the grading by two: $U_i [\x, \tilde \y] = [\x, U_i \tilde \y]$.
+It has the structure of an $\tR$-module, where multiplication by a variable $U_i$ increases the grading by two: $U_i [\x, \tilde \y] = [\x, U_i \tilde \y]$.
+Also, multiplication by a variable $\tU_i$ preserves the grading.
 Note that the $\Hom$ complex is bounded from below with respect to the Maslov grading.

 There is a differential on the complex given by